- Provides a firm foundation in biochemistry, physiology and psychology that you will need to work as a nutrition professional.

-Improve human health and their well-being by studying the BSc Nutrition and Health extended degree at Roehampton, where you will gain insight into the science behind what we eat.
+Improve human health and wellbeing by studying a BSc Nutrition and Health at Roehampton, where you will gain insight into the science behind what we eat.

 This course is accredited by the Association for Nutrition